Aidurber/react-picky/README.md

 * `itemHeight` - Used when dropdown item height is larger than 35px.
 This is so the virtualised list can calculate correctly.
 * `tabIndex` - Pass tabIndex to component for accessibility.
 Defaults to 0
 * `keepOpen` - Default true.
 Single selects close automatically when selecting a value unless this is set to true.
+* `virtual` - Default true.
+Renders out a non-virtual list when set to false.
+This is for more control over dropdown height.
+The side-effect of this is that you lose the performance gains of a virtualised list.
+However, the case where shorter dropdown lists tends to be for smaller lists.

 ## Custom rendering